-Unlike seizure attacks in human, animals do not swallow their tongue.
+Unlike seizure attacks in humans, animals do not swallow their tongues.
 So you don’t have to put your hand or spoon or any other object into your Boxer’s mouth when he has an attack.
 You might get bitten.

 Also, keep children and other pets away from your sick Boxer.

 Do not allow him on the stairs until he has fully recovered.
-In the mean time, sooth him by talking to him softly, offer him some water, stroke and comfort him.
+In the meantime, soothe him by talking to him softly, offer him some water, stroke, and comfort him.

-And if he doesn’t recover fully after 30 minutes, consult your veterinarian or any emergency vet facility.
+And if he doesn’t recover fully after 30 minutes, consult your veterinarian or an emergency vet facility.

 Flea-infected Boxers can develop skin diseases especially those allergic to fleas.

 Black specs in the fur and bite marks on the skin tell if your Boxer has them.
 To check further, spread some newspapers and place your Boxer on top.
 Brush him and look for the black specs falling off.